Nikolamv95/MyPlaces/README.md

 # MyPlaces
-App which allows you to store your current location.
+App which allows you to store your favourite places.

 ## ℹ️ Table of contents
 * Tech Stack